arachne-framework/architecture/adr-004-module-loading.md

 - Creating a basic module is lightweight, requiring only:
     - writing a short EDN file
+    - writing a function that returns schema
-    - writing a constructor function
+    - writing a function that queries and/or updates a configuration
-    - implementing a protocol
-- Consuming modules will use the same existing mechanisms as consuming a library.
+- From a user's point of view, consuming modules will use the same familiar mechanisms as consuming a library.
-- Arachne is not responsible for getting code on the classpath; that is a separate and prior concern.
+- Arachne is not responsible for getting code on the classpath; that is a separate concern.
 - We will need to think of a straightforward, simple way for application authors to specify the modules they want to be active.
 - Arachne is not responsible for any complexities of publishing, downloading or versioning modules
-- Module versioning has all of the drawbacks of Maven's version system, including the pain of resolving conflicting versions.
-This situation is effectively the same as it is now with Clojure libraries.
+- Module versioning has all of the drawbacks of the package manager's (usually Maven), including the pain of resolving conflicting versions.
+This situation with respect to dependency version management will be effectively the same as it is now with Clojure libraries.
-- A single Maven artifact can contain several Arachne modules (whether this is ever desirable is another question.)
+- A single dependency management artifact can contain several Arachne modules (whether this is ever desirable is another question.)
+- Although Maven is currently the default dependency/packaging tool for the Clojure ecosystem, Arachne is not specified to use only Maven.
+If an alternative system gains traction, it will be possible to package and publish Arachne modules using that.